Popular Destinations

 Kevin Wang

-The chain reference, grounded in our hotel index.
-Every major U.S. chain's published minimum check-in age next to the share of indexed properties we've actually verified for 18+ check-in.
-Updated April 2026.
+The chain reference.
+Every major U.S. chain family's published minimum check-in age next to the share of properties we've confirmed that actually accept 18-year-old check-in.
+Updated May 2026.

 18+ Friendly Only

 This is the chain reference.
-Two columns matter: what corporate publishes (the policy on the chain's official site) and what we observe (the share of indexed properties with a confirmed minimum check-in age of 18).
+Two columns matter: what corporate publishes (the policy on the chain's official site) and what we see on the ground (the share of properties with a confirmed minimum check-in age of 18).
 They often disagree, and the gap is the whole point of this site.

 The summary table